Paul Volcker Fast Facts

 Was the first Henry Kaufman Visiting Professor at the Stern School of Business at New York University.

-Chairman of the Group of Thirty, Consultative Group on International Economics and Monetary Affairs, Inc.
+Chairman Emeritus of the Group of 30 Consultative Group on International Economics and Monetary Affairs, Inc.

 Timeline: